lcarnegie/lcarnegie/README.md

 I'm a data analyst and product designer.
-I studied a Bachelor of Information at the [University of Toronto](https://www.utoronto.ca/), with an emphasis in Data Science and User Experience Design, along with modules in Economics/Business/Computer Science.
+I studied a Bachelor of Information at the [University of Toronto](https://www.utoronto.ca/), with an emphasis in Data Science and User Experience Design, along with training in Economics/Business/Computer Science.
 I'm very passionate about Large Language Models and how they can facilitate communicating complex data to wide audiences.

 In my free time, I love anything to do with music and in my free time I play Trombone/Piano/Guitar and try to write my own songs (without LLMs).
 I also like messing around with code to solve my everyday problems.